 Even the youngest children enjoy listening to language.
 The coos and babbles that a baby makes are the beginnings of language development.
-You can help your child develop a love for reading and books without investing a lot of time or money:
+You can help your child develop a love for reading and books with these 10 tips:

 - Read with enthusiasm in your voice!
 Use different tones to represent different characters in the story and ask your child to join in.

 - Surround your child with books.
 Place them where she can access them easily.
 Don’t forget to keep a few favorites in the car and travel bag to take advantage of unexpected free time.
 Plan regular trips to the library, and utilize yard sales, thrift shops, and used book stores to help stock your shelves without spending a lot of money.

 - Repeat favorites.
 Be willing to read your child’s favorite books over and over again.
 Children love being able to predict how the events of the story will unfold.
 In addition, the repetition helps your child become familiar with new words, letters, and language patterns.
 Your child may become so familiar with the book, he will be able to “read” it to you!

 - Choose appropriate books.
 Consider your child’s age when picking out books.
 Board books, cloth, or plastic books are great for infants and toddlers because they are sturdy and can be easily cleaned.
 Make sure the books aren’t too long or too difficult for your child to understand.
 Pick topics that relate to events in your child’s life such as potty training, taking care of pets, a new baby, etc. Choose a variety of different books with interesting, repetitive, rhythmic, and fun text.

 - Use your child’s name in print.
 This demonstrates how we use print and to help him learn to recognize his name and the letters in it.